cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 both compromised.
 NaCl's `box` interface {{NaCl}} has the same issue.
 At the same time, this enables repudiability.

-Even though it is possible to construct an authenticated KEM that is resistant against key-compromise impersonation, a key-compromise impersonation stays generally possible on the level of HPKE, as shown by {{ABHKLR20}}.
-That is because the KEM ciphertext is not bound to the HPKE message.
-Thus, an adversary who knows a recipients private key, can decapsulate an observed KEM ciphertext, compute the key schedule, and encrypt an arbitrary message that the recipient will accept as coming from the original sender.
-Mitigating this issue would require fundamental changes, which are out-of-scope of this document.
+As shown by {{ABHKLR20}}, key-compromise impersonation attacks are possible because KEM ciphertexts are not bound to HPKE messages.
+An adversary who knows a recipients private key, can decapsulate an observed KEM ciphertext, compute the key schedule, and encrypt an arbitrary message that the recipient will accept as coming from the original sender.
+Importantly, this is possible even with a KEM that is resistant to key-compromise impersonation attacks.
+As a result, mitigating this issue requires fundamental changes that are out-of-scope of this specification.

 Applications that require resistance against key-compromise impersonation SHOULD take extra steps to prevent this attack.
 One possibility is to